OleHolmNielsen/ITwiki/docs/Dell_ME484.rst

 * Disconnect the ME484_ from a PERC_ controller.
 * Attaching to an HBA_ controller.
-* Perform ME484_ firmware updates using HSM.
+* Perform ME484_ firmware updates using SHM_ tools.
 * Reattach ME484_ to the PERC_ controller.

 .. _MegaRAID: https://www.broadcom.com/products/storage/raid-controllers